Early 1990s recession in Australia: "The recession we had to have"

 Treasurer Paul Keating budgeted a record $9.1 billion surplus for 1989–90, and Labor won the 1990 election, aided by the support of environmentalists.
 To court the green vote, environment minister Graham Richardson had placed restrictions on mining (notably uranium mining) and logging which had a detrimental effect on already rising unemployment.
-David Barnett wrote in 1997 that Labor fiscal policy at this time was "self-defeating as "with one hand it was imposing a monetary squeeze, while on the other it was encouraging spending with wage increases and tax cuts".
+David Barnett wrote in 1997 that Labor fiscal policy at this time was "self-defeating" as "with one hand it was imposing a monetary squeeze, while on the other it was encouraging spending with wage increases and tax cuts".

 By July 1990, Australia had entered a severe recession.
 Initially, the Treasurer had insisted Australia would face a "soft landing", but after receiving the September quarter accounts indicating a large contraction of 1.6 per cent, he adopted a different political strategy, instead arguing that the downturn was a necessary correction by opening a press conference in November as follows:

-The first thing to say is, the accounts do show that Australia is in a recession.
-The most important thing about that is that this is a recession that Australia had to have – Treasurer Paul Keating, November 1990.
+Well, I’ll just give you a few comments on the national accounts.
+The first thing to say is that the accounts do show that Australia is in a recession.
+The most important thing about that is… this is the recession that Australia had to have. – Treasurer Paul Keating, November 1990.

 The remark has continued to spark debate as to the extent of Keating's responsibility for the depth of the Recession.
 Former Reserve Bank Governor Ian Macfarlane has said that policymakers did not "set out to have a recession in order to reduce inflation.
 The recession happened because of the unwinding of the excesses of the 1980s, the international recession of the early 1990s, and the high-interest rates".
 High-interest rates were employed to slow the asset price boom of 1988–89.
 Treasurer Keating, the Reserve Bank, and Treasury itself generally agreed on the need for high-interest rates in 1989 and the pace of their reduction.